test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ### Adding content with Prose.io

+> Note that whenever you add a new Markdown file, or edit an existing Markdown file, you'll need to wait a couple of minutes before the changes show up on the website.
+This is because GitHub needs to re-build the website.

 Prose.io is a Markdown editor for GitHub content.
 It allows us to write/edit Markdown files and add them to the Wiki without necessarily understanding how `git` works.
 Whenever you click on the `EDIT` button of a page, or you click a button to add a new page, you will be taken to the Prose.io website.

 When you are adding a new page, the first thing you should do is **change the title of the page** (However, there is an exception to this: if you are adding a new experiment metadata YAML file, please **do not** change the title from what it is by default.).
 By default, it is just set to the current date (something like: `2019-04-11 14:19 +0100`).
 You can change the title by editing the text at the top of the Prose.io page; it looks something like this: